Toyota Crown: Toyopet Crown – First generation (RS/S10/S20/S30; 1955)

-The Crown was introduced in 1955 in Japan to meet the demands of public transportation.
+The Crown was introduced in January 1955 in Japan to meet the demands of public transportation.
 The Crown was intended for private purchase, while the Master served in a commercial form as a taxi, both with the same 1.5 L Type R engine used on their previous car, the Toyopet Super.
 The front doors open conventionally, and the rear doors are "suicide doors", a feature also utilized on the Toyota AA, Toyota's first car.
 Small engine displacements were used to keep the vehicle affordable, as the Japanese government began to impose an annual road tax to help develop and maintain a national transportation infrastructure in 1950.
 The appearance of the Crown shows some similarities with the European Ford Versailles and Simca Vedette.
 The Toyota Patrol was a police car version of the 1955 Crown.
+It featured many differences from the standard car, including a more reinforced chassis with the more powerful B 6-cylinder 3.4 L engine from the Toyota BX truck.
+In a similar way, an ambulance based on the Crown was also built.
+In 1956, both of these vehicles were upgraded to the F 3.9 L engine and remained in production until 1959.

 The Crown was much more popular than the Master due to the more compliant suspension of the Crown, and while the Master was intended for taxi service, the Crown was more accepted by the market over the Master, and more Crowns were sold into taxi service than the Master.
 The Crown was designed to replace the Super but Toyota was not sure if its independent front coil suspension and its suicide type rear doors were too radical for the taxi market to bear.
 So the Super was updated, renamed the Master and sold in tandem to the Crown, at Toyota Store locations.
 When sales of the Crown proved worthwhile, the Master was discontinued in November 1956 after being in production for only one year, and production facilities for the Master were transferred to the Crown.
 While the Master was discontinued the commercial vehicle based thereon, the Masterline, continued to be offered (utilities, wagons and vans) until 1959.
 A six-door wagon known as the Airport Limousine was shown as a concept car at the 1961 Tokyo Motor Show.
 It did not go into production.